 2. How to Focus

 When the going gets tough, the tough get going.
 Your eyes and mind need to be more alert and should focus on the surroundings.
 When the visibility is bad and the weather is not ideal one, you must scan your surroundings from time to time as much as you can.
 If you find any potential hazard or are not too comfortable to ski further, inform your other group members or your partner to assess the situation.

 Look out for piste markers and keep in mind the area you are skiing on.
-It is important for you to view the map or talk to your group about navigating on the mountain.
+It is important for you to view the piste marker and the map, follow a ski instructor, or talk to your group about navigating on the mountain.
 Staying informed can help you maintain your focus as you would know what kind of terrain you are approaching and where exactly you are.

 The question, how much can you actually see when you focus?
 You will be amazed at how well you can spot things in poor visibility when you convince your mind to do it and then concentrate.
 Skiers often give up too quickly and head back.
 What they fail to do is to look at the right spot to focus at.
 Let us face it – if you stare at a white cloud, that is all you are going to see – nothingness!
 But even in the poorest of weather, it is rare to see nothing – find a spot to figure out the rest of the scenery around you.
 Have you noticed how much you can see in the middle of the night when only a tiny blob of the moon is out?
 Do that with the white out or the flat light situation, and you will be surprised how you can see and spot things that you were not able to.